Reception and criticism of WhatsApp security and privacy features: 2021

 In January 2021, WhatsApp announced an update to its Privacy Policy which states that WhatsApp would collect the metadata of users and share it with Facebook and its "family of companies" starting in February 2021.
-Previously, users could opt-out of such data sharing, but this will no longer be an option.
-The new policy will not fully apply within the EU, in order to comply with the GDPR.
 The new policy will not allow WhatsApp to see or send messages, which are still end-to-end encrypted, but it will allow Facebook to see data such as what phone and operating system a user has, the user's time zone, IP address, profile picture, status, phone number, app usage, and all of the contacts which are stored in WhatsApp.

-This move has drawn intense criticism for Facebook and WhatsApp, with critics claiming that it erodes the users' privacy.
+Previously, users could opt-out of such data sharing, but the new policy removed this option and required users to accept the policy in order to use the application.

+This update generated considerable concern and debate, with privacy and data protection experts and legal scholars arguing that the new data-sharing policy violated the EU General Data Protection Regulation (GDPR).
+According to the experts, users could not be forced to accept the new terms under the condition of being unable to use the application, as a kind of "punishment", since this would violate the principle of valid and freely given user consent.
+They also added that terms of use of this type would not be acceptable in the EU under GDPR regulations.

+Due to GDPR regulations, WhatsApp had to exclude the European Union from this update to avoid penalties.
+Facebook and WhatsApp were widely criticized for this move, which led to a mass exodus to other messaging alternatives such as Telegram or Signal.

 Facing pushback and lack of clarity about Facebook data sharing, WhatsApp postponed the implementation of the updated privacy policy from February 8, 2021, to May 15, 2021, but announced they have no plans to limit the functionality of the app for those who don't approve the new terms or to give them persistent reminders to do so.